sd416/ipv6spot/README.md

 ## Project
-- > `The IPv6Spot project is an open-source, free, and non-commercial project.
-The goal of this system is to advance the development of IPv6.`
+- > `The IPv6Spot project is an open-source, free,The goal of this system is to advance the development of IPv6.`

 - **IPv6Spot installation guide with iso file download link to install the system:**